wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    [RFC Editor: This section is to be removed before publication]

+   -10.4 to 10.5

+      Integrated some comments from Ben Campbell's No Objection IESG review.

    -10.3 to 10.4

       s/personnel trained in the operation of DNS servers MUST confirm/